Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 - Virginia's games this year have hit the over on two of six set point totals (33.3%).

-- When Virginia scores more than 25.7 points, it is 4-1 against the spread and 5-1 overall.
+- Virginia is 4-1 against the spread and 5-1 overall this season when the team records more than 25.7 points.

-- When Virginia amasses more than 382.5 yards, the team is 4-2 against the spread and 5-2 overall.
+- When Virginia piles up more than 382.5 yards, the team is 4-2 against the spread and 5-2 overall.

-- This year, the Cavaliers have turned the ball over 10 times, one more than the Yellow Jackets' takeaways (9).

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.